Bernie Sanders on Environmental Protection

 Clean water is important, but why should we be concerned?

-Although a great deal of progress has been made, many issues are re-surfacing or simply not being fixed fast enough.
-One example is the Clean Water Act.
-It helped reduce pollution, especially in Lake Erie, but now there are new pollutants that the Act in its current form does not address.
-Cleaning techniques and pollutant regulations are outdated and not unified.
+Although some progress has been made, many issues remain.
+For example, the Clean Water Act helped reduce pollution, especially in Lake Erie, but now there are new pollutants that are not addressed in the Act.
+Cleaning techniques and pollutant regulations for drinking water are outdated and not unified.
 Runoff pollution from communities and agriculture is a major issue.

-In January 2015, Bernie introduced the The Rebuild America Act of 2015.
-This act included $26 billion dollars to improve stormwater and wastewater treatment, create dams and levees to prevent flooding, and create better drinking water systems.
+Bernie introduced the The Rebuild America Act of 2015 and in 2017, Bernie joined Senate Democrats in supporting the Blueprint to Rebuild America’s Infrastructure plan.
+The 2017 bill includes $110 billion dollars to improve stormwater and wastewater treatment, create dams and levees to prevent flooding, and create better drinking water systems.

-How else has Bernie worked toward clean water?
+How else has Bernie worked toward protecting clean water?

 Bernie voted for the Water Resources Development Act of 2013, which would have ensured the sustainable and healthy management of oceans through increased research.

-How about pollution?
-What does Bernie’s record show in fighting that?
+What does Bernie’s record show in fighting pollution?

 “Black carbon pollution, or soot, a type of particulate matter that results from the incomplete combustion of fossil fuels, is a significant contributor to global warming.
 The Arctic is especially sensitive to black carbon pollution.
 When it covers highly reflective snow and ice, the darker surface absorbs more heat, accelerating the melting of snow, glaciers, ice sheets, and sea ice.”